LCA offers School Tours by appointment only, T -TH. Book your tour today!!

 2 TB rice vinegar (I used raw apple cider b/c that is what I had)

 1 TB soy sauce (Nama Shoyu or Gluten Free Tamari)

 2 tsp brown sugar (one good squirt of honey)

 1/2 tsp grated fresh ginger root (or 1/4 tsp dried ginger root)

 dash of Tabasco or pepper sauce (we used a 1/2 tsp of cayenne powder)

-Wisk together and pour over slaw and toss well.
+Whisk together and pour over slaw.
+Toss well.
 Let set 10 to 15 minutes before serving.

-Optional: 1 tablespoon toasted sesame seeds mixed in with dressing
+Optional: 1 TB toasted sesame seeds mixed in with dressing

 1 pkg Rotini or Penne Pasta

 3-4 Tb.
 Basil paste, or a handful of fresh chopped Basil